 Our quick and easy guide to guide to getting a visa for Vietnam will help you get it sorted out in no time!

 9. So Which is Better?
 Vietnam or Cambodia?

 By my count, Vietnam beats Cambodia by a long shot.
 But, if you were to ask which one I prefer to travel in, I’d say Cambodia!
 Vietnam won this head-to-head because it is easier to travel in… but as we know, worthwhile things are often difficult.

-If you want a gentle introduction to Southeast Asia, that will still wow your senses and blow your mind, choose Vietnam.
+Choose Vietnam if you want a gentler introduction to Southeast Asia that will still wow your senses and blow your mind.

-If you want to be a little more adventurous, pushing out the boundaries of your comfort zone, choose Cambodia.
+Choose Cambodia if you want to be a little more adventurous, pushing out the boundaries of your comfort zone.